diffeo/go-coordinate/README.md

 Most Python Coordinate applications should run successfully against this server.
 Known issues are noted in the "status" section below.

+Work spec names must be valid Unicode strings.
+Work spec definitions and work unit data must be Unicode-string-keyed maps.
+Work unit keys, however, can be arbitrary byte strings.
+Python (especially Python 2) is sloppy about byte vs. character strings and it is easy to inject the wrong type; if you do create a work spec with a non-UTF-8 byte string name, the server will eventually return it as an invalid Unicode-tagged string.

 The work spec scheduler is much simpler than in the Python coordinated.
 The scheduler only considers work specs' `priority` and `weight` fields.
 Work specs with no work are discarded; then work